-Are you ready to drink Budweiser beer aged in Jim Beam barrels?
+Are you ready to drink Budweiser beer aged with Jim Beam barrels?

 Stroll into any happy hour, and one of the more popular combos is likely to be a beer and a shot.
 For Budweiser marketers, a lightbulb went on when they saw how often people were pairing a bottle of Bud with a shot of Jim Beam.
 Now the two iconic American brands have officially teamed up on a new limited-edition beer called Budweiser Reserve Copper Lager.
-It’s not some bastardized boilermaker, but rather a darker ale aged in Jim Beam bourbon barrels.
+It’s not some bastardized boilermaker, but rather a darker ale aged on Jim Beam bourbon barrel staves.

 It’s the third installment in Bud’s Reserve Collection, following 2017’s 1933 Repeal Reserve, which marked the end of Prohibition, and this past summer’s Freedom Reserve, inspired by George Washington’s own recipe found in his journals from the French and Indian War in 1757.
 For Budweiser’s vice president of marketing, Ricardo Marques, the new beer and the overall Reserve Collection are the result of the brand needing to be more innovative in how it approaches its products, and will help the brand stand out on a crowded shelf.